Frenchiefellow/MusicNet-Early/README.md

 <li>Profile sidebar now appropriately highlights on respective pages</li>
 <li>Added logic in adduser.php for adding users to DB from Login.php</li>
 <li>Minor adjustments to Login.php to aid the processes in adduser.php</li>
+<li>Profile navbar now appropriately highlights on respective pages</li>
+<li>Splash now detects if user is logged on or not (determines placement of login options)</li>
 </ul>